ccmucdenver/ccm-docs/docs/examples.md

+# Examples

-# Interactive job with Tensorflow on GPU
+## Interactive job with Tensorflow on GPU

 Look which host you are on.
 You should be on the head node.